pangwuu/GaitVision/PCA/README.md

 ## Step 1: Install Python

 Python is the programming language this application is built with.
 You need to install it first.
+If you think python may be already installed, skip ahead to step 3 and try to verify the installation.

 1.  **Download Python:**
     *   Go to the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)